-As part of the plant's licensing bases, applicants for PWR licenses are required to analyze the consequences of postulated design-basis accidents (DBA), such as a SG tube rupture and a main steam line break (MSLB).
+As part of the plant's licensing bases, applicants for PWR licenses are required to analyze the consequences of postulated design-basis accidents (DBA), such as an SG tube rupture and a main steamline break (MSLB).
 These analyses consider primary-to-secondary leakage that may occur during these events and must show that the offsite radiological consequences do not exceed the applicable limits of the 10 CFR Part 50.67 accident source term, GDC 19 for control room operator doses (or some fraction thereof as appropriate to the accident), or the NRC-approved licensing basis (e.g., a small fraction of these limits).
-No accident analyses for Millstone Unit 3 are being changed because of the proposed amendment and, thus, no radiological consequences of any accident analysis are being changed.
+No accident analyses for Salem Unit 1 are being changed because of the proposed amendment and, thus, no radiological consequences of any accident analysis are being changed.
 The use of the proposed alternate repair criteria does not impact the integrity of the SG tubes; therefore, the SG tubes still meet the requirements of the GDC in Appendix A to 10 CFR Part 50, and the requirements for Class 1 components in Section III of the ASME Code.
-The proposed changes maintain the accident analyses and consequences that the NRC has reviewed and approved for the postulated DBAs for SG tubes.
+The proposed changes maintain the accident analyses and consequences that the NRC has previously reviewed and approved for the postulated DBAs for SG tubes.

-License amendment 252 is currently approved for Millstone Unit 3.
-This amendment modified TS 6.8.4.g, "Steam Generator (SG) Program," and TS 6.9.1.7, "Steam Generator Inspection Report," incorporating interim alternate repair criteria and associated tube inspection and reporting requirements that were applicable during RFO14, and the subsequent operating cycle.
+License Amendment 294 is currently approved for Salem Unit 1.
+This amendment modified TS 6.8.4.i, "Steam Generator (SG) Program," and TS 6.9.1.10, "Steam Generator Tube Inspection Report," incorporating interim alternate repair criteria and associated tube inspection and reporting requirements that were applicable during RFO20, and the subsequent operating cycles, until the next scheduled SG tube inspection.
 The proposed permanent amendment uses the same tube inspection and reporting requirements that were approved for the interim amendment, but allows these requirements to be used on a permanent basis.
-The alternate repair criteria (i.e., the H distance) associated with the permanent amendment is the same criteria used in the prior interim amendment.
+The alternate repair criteria (i.e., the H distance) associated with the permanent amendment is slightly longer (more conservative) than the criteria used in the prior interim amendment.